GindaChen/dsc204a/syllabus.md

 ## Course Content and Format
 ### Lectures
 The class meets 3 times a week for 50-minute lectures in person.
-  - Attending the lectures is not mandatory but highly encouraged.
-All lectures will be automatically [podcast here](https://podcast.ucsd.edu/watch/wi24/dsc204a_a00) afterward.
+  - Attending the lectures is highly encouraged.
   - There will be scribe notes required for each lecture.
 Students should form groups of 2 - 4 people and sign up one slot.
 See [details below](#scribe-notes).
   - There will be reading summary required per week.
 Everyone needs to submit their reading summary.
 See [details below](#reading-summary).
   - We will use [Piazza](https://piazza.com/ucsd/spring2025/dsc204a) for asynchronous discussions and questions.